TosbackCgusBridge-Bot/CGUs-versions/Williams-sonoma/Terms of Service.md

 User Comments

 We welcome your comments about our Web Site.
-However, any comments, feedback, notes, messages, ideas, suggestions or other communications (collectively “Comments”) sent to our Web Site shall be and remain the exclusive property of Williams-Sonoma, Inc..
+However, any comments, feedback, notes, messages, ideas, suggestions or other communications (collectively "Comments") sent to our Web Site shall be and remain the exclusive property of Williams-Sonoma, Inc..
 Your submission of any such Comments shall constitute an assignment to Williams-Sonoma, Inc. of all worldwide rights, titles and interests in all copyrights and other intellectual property rights in the Comments.
 Williams-Sonoma, Inc. will be entitled to use, reproduce, disclose, publish and distribute any material you submit for any purpose whatsoever, without restriction and without compensating you in any way.
 For this reason, we ask that you not send us any comments that you do not wish to assign to us, including any confidential information or any original creative materials such as stories, product ideas, computer code or original artwork.

 Acceptable Use

 You are responsible for your use of the Web Site and mobile applications, and for any use of the Web Site or mobile applications made using your account.
 Our goal is to create a positive, useful, and safe user experience.
 To promote this goal, we prohibit certain kinds of conduct that may be harmful to other users or to us.
 When you use the Web Site or mobile applications, you may not:

-*   violate any law or regulation.
+*   • violate any law or regulation;
-*   violate, infringe, or misappropriate other people’s intellectual property, privacy, publicity, or other legal rights;
+*   • violate, infringe, or misappropriate other people's intellectual property, privacy, publicity, or other legal rights;
-*   post or share anything that is illegal, abusive, harassing, harmful to reputation, pornographic, indecent, profane, obscene, hateful, racist, or otherwise objectionable;
+*   • post or share anything that is illegal, abusive, harassing, harmful to reputation, pornographic, indecent, profane, obscene, hateful, racist, or otherwise objectionable;
-*   send unsolicited or unauthorized advertising or commercial communications, such as spam;
+*   • send unsolicited or unauthorized advertising or commercial communications, such as spam;
-*   engage in spidering or harvesting, or participate in the use of software, including spyware, designed to collect data from the Web Site or mobile applications;
+*   • engage in spidering or harvesting, or participate in the use of software, including spyware, designed to collect data from the Web Site or mobile applications;
-*   transmit any viruses or other computer instructions or technological means whose purpose is to disrupt, damage, or interfere with the use of computers or related systems;
+*   • transmit any viruses or other computer instructions or technological means whose purpose is to disrupt, damage, or interfere with the use of computers or related systems;
-*   stalk, harass, or harm another individual;
+*   • stalk, harass, or harm another individual;
-*   impersonate any person or entity or perform any other similar fraudulent activity, such as phishing;
+*   • impersonate any person or entity or perform any other similar fraudulent activity, such as phishing;
-*   use any means to scrape or crawl any Web pages contained in the Web Site;
+*   • use any means to scrape or crawl any Web pages contained in the Web Site;
-*   attempt to circumvent any technological measure implemented by us or any of our providers or any other third party (including another user) to protect the Web Site or mobile applications;
+*   • attempt to circumvent any technological measure implemented by us or any of our providers or any other third party (including another user) to protect the Web Site or mobile applications;
-*   attempt to decipher, decompile, disassemble, or reverse engineer any of the software or other underlying code used to provide the Web Site or mobile applications. or
+*   • attempt to decipher, decompile, disassemble, or reverse engineer any of the software or other underlying code used to provide the Web Site or mobile applications. or
-*   advocate, encourage, or assist any third party in doing any of the foregoing.
+*   • advocate, encourage, or assist any third party in doing any of the foregoing.

 User Content

-The Web Site allows you to upload, submit, store, send, or receive content and data (“User Content”).
+The Web Site allows you to upload, submit, store, send, or receive content and data ("User Content").
 You retain ownership of any intellectual property rights that you hold in that User Content.

 When you upload, submit, send, or receive User Content to or through the Web Site, you give us permission to reproduce and use your User Content as follows: you grant to us and those we work with a license to use, host, store, reproduce, modify, create derivative works (such as translations, adaptations, or other changes we make so that User Content works better with the Web Site), publicly perform, publicly display, and distribute your User Content.
 This license is for the purpose of operating and improving the Web Site, to develop new products and services, and for other Williams-Sonoma, Inc. marketing purposes, including without limitation in catalogs, email and other customer communications, store materials and other marketing.
 We may display advertisements in connection with your User Content or on pages where your User Content may be viewed by you or others, and we may use your User Content to advertise and promote Williams-Sonoma, Inc. or the Web Site..
 Our license to your User Content is non-exclusive, meaning you may use the User Content for your own purposes or let others use your User Content for their purposes.
 This license is fully-paid and royalty free, meaning we do not owe you anything else in connection with our use of your User Content.
 We may exercise our rights under this license anywhere in the world.
 Lastly, this license is perpetual, meaning that our rights under this license continue even after you stop using the Web Site.

 You promise that:

-*   you own all rights to your User Content or, alternatively, that you have the right to give us the rights described above. and
+*   • you own all rights to your User Content or, alternatively, that you have the right to give us the rights described above. and
-*   your User Content does not infringe the intellectual property rights, privacy rights, publicity rights, or other legal rights of any third party.
+*   • your User Content does not infringe the intellectual property rights, privacy rights, publicity rights, or other legal rights of any third party.

 We may refuse to accept or transmit User Content for any reason.
 We may remove User Content from the Web Site for any reason.